First of five parts

 During the Great Recession, their profits have stayed strong, and they’ve raised their prices.
 Top executives enjoy million-dollar compensation packages as they expand, buy expensive technology and build lavish facilities.
 Their customers buy the services before they know the cost, and they often don’t understand the bills.

 And the hospitals enjoy a perk worth millions each year: They pay no income, property or sales taxes.

-• UNC Hospitals and Duke University Health System recently booked record profits.
-Dukes total profit, which includes investment income, rose to a half-billion dollars in 2011, a margin of 20.1 percent.
+In North Carolina’s cities, these hospitals are piling up profits, along with billions of dollars in reserves.
+An investigation by The News & Observer and The Charlotte Observer found that:• UNC Hospitals and Duke University Health System recently booked record profits.
+Duke’s total profit, which includes investment income, rose to a half-billion dollars in 2011, a margin of 20.1 percent.

 All of this is legal.
 No laws limit hospital profits, charges or executive pay.